pacphi/make-onboarding-suck-less/scripts/tanzu/tap/USAGE.md

 ...in the output, then you need to talk to your platform operator.
 Some configuration needs to be addressed in the Tanzu Application Platform installation.

 > If your platform operator had provisioned a workload cluster to [trust a custom CA](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-cluster-lifecycle-secrets.html#custom-ca) then if there are any discrepancies between CA for your container registry you may run into this problem.
-Typically a problem you're attempting to employ a self-signed certificate.
+Typically a problem when employing a self-signed certificate.

 ## List workloads